Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Mitigations

 \subsection{Implementation Suggestions for GIMs}

-As discussed in \cite{christ2024pseudorandom}, the condition $t=\Omega(\log(n))$ is necessary to guarantee security.
-However, \gim~\cite{DBLP:conf/iclr/GunnZS25} adds extra parity bits and uses the belief propagation algorithm to recover the message, which requires $t$ to be a constant.
-When $t$ decreases from $\Omega(\log(n))$ to a constant $c$, the row-wise entropy of the secret key space $\binom{r}{t}$ also degrades to $\Omega(r^c)=\Omega(n^c)$.
-Consequently, a brute-force attack by enumerating all possible rows of the secret key succeeds with polynomial-time complexity ${O}(n^c)$.
-Therefore, we suggest removing the $\mathsf{Decode}'()$ procedure, enabling a larger $t$ in parameter choice.
+As discussed in~\cite{christ2024pseudorandom}, the condition $t=\Omega(\log n)$ is necessary to guarantee the security of PRC-based constructions, as it ensures that the entropy of the secret key space remains sufficiently large to resist exhaustive search attacks.
+However, \gim~\cite{DBLP:conf/iclr/GunnZS25} introduces additional parity bits and employs a belief propagation decoding algorithm to recover the embedded message, which in turn enforces the parameter $t$ to be a constant in order to achieve reliable decoding.
+When $t$ is reduced from $\Omega(\log n)$ to a constant $c$, the row-wise entropy of the secret key space $\binom{r}{t}$ significantly degrades, shrinking to $\Omega(r^c)=\Omega(n^c)$.
+As a consequence, an adversary can mount a brute-force attack by enumerating all possible rows of the secret key with polynomial-time complexity ${O}(n^c)$.
+Therefore, we recommend following the design principle in~\cite{christ2024pseudorandom} when constructing the multi-bit PRC and avoiding explicit decoding procedures such as $\mathsf{Decode}'()$.

 Moreover, as discussed in~\Cref{subsec:concrete_complexity_attack1}, \gim adds a noise vector with weight $\eta \ll \rho$, which results in an extremely efficient concrete attack compared to the theoretical complexity $\pr{T}_{\ISD}$.
 In fact, since $\lambda = g = \Theta(\log^2n)$ and $k$ could be seen as the sum of $g$ and a constant $c$ in \gim, the complexity of Attack-III, $\pr{T}'_{\ISD} = 2^{k/g} n^3 =2^{1+c/\Theta(\log^2n)} n^3 = O(n^3)$, is only \textit{polynomial}.
 Therefore, we suggest increasing the weight of the added noise vector.